zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ## Debugging and Automation
 ### CI/CD with Travis
 We will use [travis](https://travis-ci.org/) CI/CD to run tests when a commit is made in the repository including pull requests from other contributors.
-The travis `yaml` syntax below can be used to get started with testing.
-Refer to travis [documentation](https://docs.travis-ci.com/user/languages/ruby/) for more functionalities.
+The Travis `yaml` syntax below can be used to get started with testing.
+Refer to Travis [documentation](https://docs.travis-ci.com/user/languages/ruby/) for more functionalities.

 ```yml
 language: ruby